 A great way to understand how an existing product is performing is to compare it to similar products belonging to competitors.
 Product benchmarking allows companies to build a picture of where their product ranks within their market.

-Product performance benchmarks are particularly used by SaaS companies to gain a clearer picture of the market and to make data-backed decisions aimed at continuous improvement.
+Product performance benchmarks are particularly used by to gain a clearer picture of the market and to make data-backed decisions aimed at continuous improvement.
 This way, they can continue to ensure that their product is best in class.

 - Product benchmarking allows companies to compare their products to those of their competitors with the ultimate goal of improving their competitive position.